adragich/eenstapick/README.md

 Eenstapick.io
 ============
-Project is a fully responsive tool for letting user find the most personalized output when they are searching for a hotel.
+Project is a mobile-oriented tool for letting user find the most personalized output when they are searching for a hotel.
 Based on **[Vue](https://vuejs.org/)** framework.

 #### Package managers:
 * npm